aboutBlank-dev/personal-website/src/assets/projects/poeRestApi.md

 projectUrl: https://github.com/aboutBlank-dev/path-of-exile-cards-api
 ---

-RESTful APi leveraging FastAPI and Pydantic to serve data about Divination Cards from the popular action RPG Path of Exile.
+RESTful API leveraging FastAPI and Pydantic to serve data about Divination Cards from the popular action RPG Path of Exile.
 Data is stored in a PostgreSQL database hosted on Supabase.
 Dockerized for easy deployment.